teleprint-me/lehmer.c/README.md

 ## About `lehmer.c`

-`lehmer.c` implements a Linear Congruential Generator in C, building upon the foundational work by Steven Park and Derrick Lehmer.
+`lehmer.c` implements a Linear Congruential Generator in C, building upon the foundational work by Stephen Park and Derrick Lehmer.
 This project aims to refine and extend the LCG, offering a versatile and robust tool for various downstream applications.